Complete Guide to Document Information API: Extract File Metadata & Properties

 JWT="YOUR_JWT_TOKEN"

-# Upload file to storage
+# Upload your document to cloud storage

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/storage/file/SampleFiles/sample.docx" \